dawit-personal/chatFlow/docs/ArchitectureOverview/README.md

 Purpose: Real-time chat application (FlowChat) for users to exchange messages instantly.
 Scope: Monorepo with frontend, backend, rtc, PostgreSQL, and Docker Compose.

-FlowChat is a real-time chat application built as a monorepo with three services.
+FlowChat is a real-time chat application built as a monorepo with four services.

 - **Backend** Express.js for REST APIs
 - **Frontend** React + MUI for responsive, customizable UI